General Information for Workplaces

 - The Ontario Government has created a poster providing further instructions on how to safely wear a face covering when physical distancing is a challenge.

 - If personal protective equipment is provided by the employer, employees must be trained on safe use, care, and limitations, including putting on and taking off equipment and proper disposal.

 Commonly used cleaners and disinfectants are part of a broad approach to prevent the spread of infectious diseases.
-The use of disinfectants with a Drug Identification Number (DIN) is recommended to limit the spread of COVID-19.
-A DIN is an 8-digit number located on the package or bottle of disinfectant and this indicates that it has been approved for use by Health Canada.
-Health Canada has created list of approved hand sanitizers and disinfectants that prevent the spread of COVID-19.
+Health Canada has created list of approved hard surface disinfectants that prevent the spread of COVID-19.

-According to Public Health Ontario’s Cleaning and Disinfection for Public Settings, frequently touched surfaces are more likely to be contaminated and it is therefore important to ensure thorough cleaning at least once per day or when visibly dirty.
-Each workplace should determine their high touch areas, but here are some of the more common high-touch surfaces to consider as a starting point:
+Frequently touched surfaces are more likely to be contaminated and it is therefore important to ensure thorough cleaning at least once per day and when visibly dirty.
+Some of the more common high-touch surfaces are:

 - Desk tops